-There were no contingent liabilities at 31 March 2017 (2016: nil).
+There were no contingent liabilities at 31 March 2018 (2017: nil).

-There were no events subsequent to 31 March 2017 to the date these financial statements are signed requiring adjustment or disclosure in the annual report, other than the contractual commitments disclosed in note D3.
+There were no events subsequent to 31 March 2018 to the date these financial statements are signed requiring adjustment or disclosure in the annual report

 D5.
 Changes in financial reporting standards